 15. Google Pay not working

-Google Pay, like the aforementioned Netflix app, has certain security requirements in order to work.
-Some users stated that adding the card and configuring it is a walk in a park but, for no apparent reason, terminals won’t accept payments with MIUI 11-powered devices.
+Google Pay, like the aforementioned Netflix app, has certain security requirements to work.
+Some users stated that adding the card and configuring it is a walk in the park but, for no apparent reason, terminals won’t accept payments with MIUI 11-powered devices.

 First of all, make sure to use the HCE wallet option.
 Alternatively, clear the app’s cache and data to resolve possible issues.